 Although it focuses primarily on restaurant delivery, DoorDash also offers grocery delivery in select markets, muscling in on Instacart’s turf.
 Pickup is available from select restaurants, though availability varies widely by market.
 And a partnership with Chase’s credit card division is potentially lucrative for DoorDash customers who link their Chase cards to their DoorDash accounts.

 If you’re looking for an opportunity to earn extra cash in your spare time, read our review of the DoorDash dasher experience.

-DoorDash’s key features include a subscription service, restaurant pickup and grocery delivery in some areas, and a credit card partnership.
+This Android and iOS app’s key features include a subscription service, restaurant pickup and delivery from grocery stores in some areas, and a credit card partnership.

 - DashPass.
 DashPass is DoorDash’s monthly subscription service.
 For $9.99 per month, users pay no delivery fees on orders greater than $12.
 Though delivery fees vary somewhat, the breakeven point is usually no more than two orders per month.
 The subscription renews monthly, and you can cancel it without penalty at any time.

 - Pickup Option at Select Restaurants.
 DoorDash offers in-store pickup at select restaurants.
 Coverage varies by market, but you can expect many if not most of your favorites to allow pickup.

 - Referral Bonus.
 DoorDash users receive credits for referring up to 25 new customers to the app.
 The payout varies by region and is subject to change at DoorDash’s discretion, but at minimum, the program offers small rewards for pointing your friends and family to DoorDash.

 - Grocery Delivery Option.
 DoorDash offers limited grocery delivery in select markets.
 This service appears to be in its infancy, and it’s not clear when or if its coverage will expand, so don’t be surprised if the option doesn’t appear in your app.